windmill-labs/windmilldocs/docs/core_concepts/7_suspend_and_resume/index.md

 As Google is an OAuth provider, you will be redirected to select your Google account.
-To make the Approval Script work, you need to sign in and allow Windmill to send emails on your behalf.
+To make the Approval Script work, you need to sign in and allow Windmill to send e-mails on your behalf.

 :::